jonasbn/til/git/rewrite_last_commit_message.md

 # Rewrite the last commit message

-I often fat-finger or misspell stuff in commit messages, luckily **Git** lets you correct these things without too much hazzle.
+I often fat-finger or misspell stuff in commit messages, luckily **Git** lets you correct these things without too much _hassle_.

 If you have just made the commit locally and have not yet pushed